One of the biggest mysteries is the modern world’s impact on snowy owls – here and in the Arctic.

 Dr. Sherrill Davidson, center, and Dr. Erica Miller, right, conduct a necropsy on a snowy owl that was found dead. (©Louisa Shepard)

-Of particular concern are the alarming levels of mercury that we have detected in many snowy owls.
+One area of concern are the alarming levels of mercury that we have detected in many snowy owls.
 Mercury enters the environment from a variety of sources, including waste incinerators, chlor-akali factories and paper mills, but the largest source in North America are coal-fired power plants.
 Drifting on the air, it travels around the globe, eventually precipitating into waterways and oceans.
 Worse, it bioaccumulates in the food chain, so that with each jump up the chain the mercury concentration rises, reaching dangerous levels in top predators like owls.
 Mercury concentrations in loons and other fish-eating birds on which snowy owls prey can be 10 million times the level in water.

 We have also found that roughly half of all snowy owls tested carry detectable levels of DDE, a breakdown product of the long-banned pesticide DDT.
 What effect this may have on the owls remains a mystery that we are exploring.
-We are beginning an in-depth analysis of all of our snowy owl health data with Dr. Nicolas Lecomte and his graduate students at Moncton University in New Brunswick.